Will Grier: New England Patriots

+Los Angeles Chargers

+On December 18, 2023, Grier was signed by the Los Angeles Chargers off the Patriots practice squad.
+He was acquired to be the backup behind Easton Stick, who took over the quarterback starting job after Justin Herbert was placed on injured reserve with a broken finger.

+Philadelphia Eagles

+On March 23, 2024, Grier signed a one-year contract with the Philadelphia Eagles.
+He reunited with offensive coordinator Kellen Moore, who had also been the offensive coordinator when Grier played for the Cowboys.
+He was released on August 26 and signed to the practice squad two days later.
+Grier was released again on November 7.

-Dallas Cowboys
+Dallas Cowboys (second stint)

-Grier was claimed off waivers by the Dallas Cowboys on September 1, 2021.
+On November 12, 2024, Grier was signed to the Dallas Cowboys' practice squad.
+He was promoted to the active roster on January 4, 2025.

-On August 30, 2022, Grier was waived by the Cowboys and signed to the practice squad the next day.
-He was promoted to the active roster on October 5.
+On August 26, 2025, Grier was released by the Cowboys as part of final roster cuts and was re-signed to the practice squad the next day.

 NFL career statistics

 Personal life

 Grier is from Charlotte, North Carolina and is the oldest child of Chad Grier and Elizabeth Grier-Floyd.
 His father is a football coach and was a former quarterback for the East Carolina Pirates.
 He has two brothers, Nash and Hayes, a half-sister, Skylynn Elizabeth Floyd and a half-brother, John Henry "Hank" Grier.
 Nash, Hayes and Skylynn were popular users of Vine, the defunct video sharing service.
-Grier is married to Jeanne Marie O'Neil Grier and their first daughter was born on November 10, 2016.
-She gave birth to their second daughter on January 28, 2020.
+Grier is married to Jeanne Marie O'Neil and they have two daughters.